cswclui/katacoda-scenarios-1/12factor-002/finish.md

 The interactive scenario demonstrated how to:

-* Get the Lab's Code from GitHub
+* Set Up the Lesson Code from GitHub
+* Understand the Benefit of Dependencies
-* Compare Dependencies
+* Manage Dependencies in Version Control
-* MORE TO COME
-* MORE TO COME
-* MORE TO COME
-* MORE TO COME

 In the next lab you'll be presented with an interactive demonstration about the second princple of 12 Factor App, **[Configuration](https://12factor.net/config)**.